 The Overall Concept of a Robust CyberSecurity Solution

-A robust cybersecurity solution is a comprehensive framework that is designed and implemented to safeguard an organization's information assets from various cyber threats.
-It encompasses multiple components and principles to ensure the overall cybersecurity maturity posture of the organization.
+A robust CyberSecurity solution is a comprehensive framework that is designed and implemented to safeguard an organization's information assets from various cyber threats.
+It encompasses multiple components and principles to ensure the overall CyberSecurity maturity posture of the organization.
 Additionally, asset access should be driven by a Zero Trust principle that is governed by a "Least Privileged" strategy.
-Specifically, cybersecurity requires a strict and concentrated focus on the following key elements:
+Specifically, CyberSecurity requires a strict and concentrated focus on the following key elements:

 - Confidentiality: Protecting sensitive information from unauthorized access or disclosure.